One of the very best road trips we ever took was the Miami to Key West drive along the stunning Florida Keys.

 Pile your whole family in the car and prepare to make memories that last a lifetime in one of our all time favorite areas of Florida!

-Strap your seat belt on while we guide you through the best places to stop on a road trip from Miami to Key West drive.
+Strap your seat belt on while we guide you through the best stops driving to Key West.
+First up we’ll answer some FAQs about this Florida Keys road trip.

 Bring with you: Lonely Planet Miami and the Keys Guide

-Which is the Best Airport to Start your Road Trip to the Florida Keys?
+Which is the Best Airport to Start your road trip?

 The best airport to fly into to start your Road Trip is Miami (MIA) or Fort Lauderdale (FLL).